 2. Cincinnati in 1837

-3. Manchester August 1837.
+3. Manchester, August 1837.

-4. Virginia October 1837.
+4. Virginia, October 1837.

-There are false reports concerning the death of Matthews, We have two more reports to share.
-These written reports epitomize the life of Robert Matthews’ alias Prophet Matthias.
+Interestingly, we have two more reports to share; these written reports epitomize the life of Robert Matthews alias Prophet Matthias.

 As controversial in death as in life!